 Discuss and recommend how identified impacts will be mitigated so as to maintain safety, efficiency and condition of each mode.
-These mitigation strategies are to be prepared in close consultation with relevant transport authorities and consider those authorities' works program and forward planning and be in accordance with the relevant transport authorities methodologies and design manuals.
+The staging of the Leichhardt Highway road diversion and any potential conflict with the proposed rail spur to the Surat Basin Rail requiring a road over rail grade-separated crossing should be discussed.
+The mitigation strategies are to be prepared in close consultation with relevant transport authorities and consider those authorities' works program and forward planning and be in accordance with the relevant transport authorities' methodologies and design manuals.